dynamiik/kodi-snips-remote/README.md

 # kodi-snips-remote
 # Controll kodi via snips
 With this script it is possible to control kodi via snips.
-The snips Entities Injection must be installed.
+The snips entities injection must be installed.
 The IP and login data for kodi must be insert in the mqtt script.
 HTTP control in Kodi must be enabled.
 It is possible to start a kodi navigaton loop.
 This will start a snips session loop.
-The hotword is now not necessary for a better navigation through the kodi gui
+The hotword is now not necessary for a better navigation through the kodi gui.
+To start the scrip run the mqtt.py.
 # Functions:
 * Entities Injection to get the titles from kodi library in the snips assistant
 * Play show